lucasnantonio/design-process/README.md

 # Design Process

-Repository of high-quality design process snippets, frameworks, thinking tools, questions and exercises for a solid 0-to-1 product design process.
+Repository of *high-quality* design process advice, snippets, frameworks, thinking tools, questions and exercises for a solid 0-to-1 product design process.

 Content is curated from books and articles, if you know the source of something that has no credits, please submit a correction.